hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 3. Metadata clearly and explicitly include the identifier of the data they describe

+   This refers to both the internal ID and the persistent ID, so this requirement is met.

    _identifier means internal and in sense of 1.
 We have internal already_

-4. (Meta)data are registered or indexed in a searchable resource
+5. (Meta)data are registered or indexed in a searchable resource

+   This is somewhat outside the realm of HAPI, which is focused on access and not discovery.

    _At present, this requirement has partially been met.
 All HAPI metadata is viewable at https://hapi-server.org/servers and one can search by keyword within a dataset.
 In addition, one can use https://heliophysicsdata.gsfc.nasa.gov/ to search for datasets provided by the CDAWeb HAPI server.
 However, there is a development in which HAPI metadata will be ingested by a general search interface, https://heliodata-staging.heliophysics.net/, in which case this requirement will be met._

 ### Accessible